vifon/ledger-web/README.md

 features visibly missing from *Ledger Web*.

 - There is only a limited support for modifying the ledger file other than appending new entries.
-It's possible to modify, revert or re-apply the rules to the very last added entry but that's it.
+It's possible to modify or revert the very last added entry but that's it.
 - The register view won't show any included files' contents, it only reads the main file.
 The other views are free from this limitation.